 Marjon lives in Rijswijk with her husband and their two daughters.

 (employees from) different organizations in profit and not-for-profit sectors, like

 Leadership and humanness

 What is humanness in organizations?
 And how can leadership behaviour contribute to it?
-There is still little knowledge on what humanness exactly is and how it is measured And although we know that abusive leadership has tremendous negative effects, we do not really know what the positive leadership behaviours are that conyribute to humanness.
+There is still little knowledge on what humanness exactly is and how it is measured.
+And although we know that abusive leadership has tremendous negative effects, we do not really know what the positive leadership behaviours are that contribute to humanness.
 These are the aims for the PhD research that I am conducting in collaboration with Leiden University.
 Want to know more?
 Contact me for a webinar or (online) workshop.

-Organizational development is always development of the people in organizations.
+Organizational development always requires the development of the people in organizations.
 And the best tool for development within teams and between people is still a conversation.
 To talk openly and honestly about what bothers us, what we need to adress and how to put that into practice, is a skill that we need to develop.
 There is no need for a false dichotomy of focus on results or on people.
 With a true and honest focus on the human beings that our people are, the results that we deliver will improve.
 Contact me if you want to know more.